tellnes/dhr2/Spec.md

 ## General Record Format

-DHFR records follow the extensible "tag-value" syntax for DNS-based key records defined in [[DKIM](http://tools.ietf.org/html/rfc6376)].
+DHR2 records follow the extensible "tag-value" syntax for DNS-based key records defined in [[DKIM](http://tools.ietf.org/html/rfc6376)].

-The following tags are introduced as the initial valid DHFR tags:
+The following tags are introduced as the initial valid DHR2 tags:

 ### d